Last Updated on October 10, 2023 by Editorial Team

-5. ABC MAGIC PHONICS
+6. ABC MAGIC PHONICS

-The app involves 3 levels of sequential learning, namely Sounds to Images, Sounds to Lowercase Letters, Lowercase Letters to Images.
-This app features 4 words pictures for each letter.
+The app involves 3 levels of sequential learning, namely Sounds to Images, Sounds to Lowercase Letters, and Lowercase Letters to Images.
+This app features 4 words and pictures for each letter.
 Each letter will repeat its sound when touched and each photo will say its name when touched.
 Developed by PRESCHOOL UNIVERSITY, ABC MAGIC PHONICS is used by more than 500,000 people worldwide.

-ArtikPix app uses flashcards and matching activities to help a child focus on specific sounds as they work on their language development.
-The app have nearly a 1000 brightly decorated cards separated into 21 different decks that are organized by what speech pathologists call phonemes, or individual sounds, such as: th, f, v, sh, etc. The sound of the phenome is played when a flashcard appears, encouraging the child’s ability to recognize the sound, attach it to an image, and see it written.
+The ArtikPix app uses flashcards and matching activities to help children focus on specific sounds as they work on their language development.
+The app has nearly 1000 brightly decorated cards separated into 21 different decks that are organized by what speech pathologists call phonemes, or individual sounds, such as th, f, v, sh, etc. The sound of the phenome is played when a flashcard appears, encouraging the child’s ability to recognize the sound, attach it to an image, and see it written.

 2. Art Of Glow

-Art of Glow lets you create glowing artwork on display screen using your finger.
-It serves the prime goal of Orton Gillingham approach, i.e. using alternate pathways to learn.
+Art of Glow lets you create glowing artwork on the display screen using your finger.
+It serves the prime goal of Orton Gillingham’s approach, i.e. using alternate pathways to learn.
 Kids can try out different words and alphabets using Art of Glow.
-The dynamics of app makes it really interestng and highly engaging.
+The dynamics of the app make it really interesting and highly engaging.